You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 Cycle Sprog reviewed and recommended bike

-We've been lucky enough to have spent most of this year testing out the Cube Stereo 140 Youth and it has proven to be a quality product that has taken the punishment dished out from a typical 12 year old and then come back for more.
+We've been lucky enough to have spent most of last year testing out the Cube Stereo 140 Youth and it has proven to be a quality product that has taken the punishment dished out from a typical 12 year old and then come back for more.

 With 150mm travel from the SR Suntour Aion forks and a 1x11 SRAM NX drivetrain with wide range cassette, the Stereo 140 Youth is perfect for all manner of terrain.
 Fitted with 27.5" wheels it really does give something extra for the younger rider when it comes to negotiating the rough stuff.
+What's even better is it comes in three different frame sizes, to cater for differing heights of young MTBers.
+You can read our full review of the Stereo 140 Youth here.

 BUY NOW: CUBE STEREO 140 YOUTH FROM TREDZ (who do free home delivery and a price match promise if you find it cheaper elsewhere within 7 days)